rvigneshwaran/datastructures-and-algorithms/04-implementation-in-go-lang/03-sentinal-linear-search/README.md

 6. The function checks if the target character was found based on the loop termination condition.
 If found, it returns the index of the target character.
 Otherwise, it returns -1.

 ## Examples
-The program includes multiple examples to demonstrate the linear search algorithm and its time complexity.
+The program includes multiple examples to demonstrate the Sentinel linear search algorithm and its time complexity.

 Example 1:
 ```go